The foods and drinks that pass by your lips can have a dramatic impact on your health, starting from the first moment they enter your mouth.

 Coffee may be slightly acidic (around 5.0 on the pH scale), but there’s some evidence that your morning java could actually be good for your teeth.

-One study found that drinking coffee without any additives could help prevent cavities from developing.
+found that drinking coffee without any additives could help prevent cavities from developing.
 So if you’re drinking to your dental health, enjoy your coffee, but skip the sweetener.

 “Numerous components of milk, including proteins and minerals such as calcium, inhibit attachment and growth of many cavity-forming bacteria in your mouth,” says Shein.